 In the past two decades, the air travel industry has changed enormously.
 Across the globe, even airlines that aren’t on this list are going green by using digital boarding passes, reducing onboard waste, and investing in alternative fuels.
 As new technological advances are made, the industry will continue to change, as will the eco-friendly travel experience for passengers.

 In 2018, a Slovenian company took their all-electric, single-engine plane for a test flight in Australia.
 The test flight was a success, according to a spokesperson for Electro.Aero, the company which made the vehicle.
 The plane is an example of the strides that have been made recently in battery powered plane manufacturing, which some experts consider to be the future of air travel.
 Right now, such planes cannot fly as long or as fast as planes with traditional fuel sources, but many believe that in just two decades electric planes will be in use globally.

 That’s good news for the environment because battery powered planes don’t produce emissions.
 Plus, they will likely be simpler and more affordable to fly and maintain than traditional planes, keeping eco-friendly air travel affordable.

 The next time you head out on a vacation or a work trip, choose one of these airlines if possible.
 From compostable forks to advanced biofuel, airlines are making both big and little changes to help the planet.
 And don’t forget to see if your airline offers carbon offsets for purchase!

-After you have picked an eco-conscious airline, you can minimize your impact on the environment even more by taking a non-stop flight (which uses less fuel than a stop-over) and packing light.
+After you have chosen an eco-friendly airline, you can minimize your impact on the environment even more by taking a non-stop flight (which uses less fuel than a stop-over) and packing light.
 Bon Voyage!